jonalan7/Hydra-bot/README.md

 >This project was developed to help the community that uses whatsapp as a way to implement an API quickly and effectively, for companies and much more!
 Thank you for being part of this family.

+You can use this project in two ways, the first is using Web Services using a set of well-defined operations, the POST, GET, PUT and DELETE methods, the second option is to use the bot in raw form, without using a Web Services.
 ## Supporters
 To maintain quality, we are receiving support!
 We thank you in advance for the opportunity to develop and maintain this project!
 <br>